FMF, HIDS/MKD, AND TRAPS

 Percentage of Patients Who Were Flare Free vs Placebo at Week 32

-Bar graph depicting percentage of patients with CAPS who were flare free with Ilaris vs placebo at week 32
+100% of patients treated with ILARIS were flare free (vs 19% with placebo) at Week 32

 ILARIS